MetPX/sarracenia/doc/design/design.rst

 Application
 ===========

 Description of application logic relevant to discussion.
 There is a ´control plane´ where posts about new data available are made, and log messages reporting status of transfers of the same data are routed among control plane users and pumps.
 A pump is an AMQP broker, and users authenticate to the broker.
 Data may (most of the time does) have a different other authentication method.

 There are very different security use cases for file transfer:

  1. **Public Dissemination** data is being produced, whose confidentiality is not an issue, the purpose is to disseminate to all who are interested as quickly and reliably as possible, potentially involving many copies.
 The data authentication is typically null for this case.
-Users just issue HTTP GET requests with no authentication.  for AMQP authentication, it can be done as anonymous, with no ability for providers to monitor.
+Users just issue HTTP GET requests with no authentication.
+For AMQP authentication, it can be done as anonymous, with no ability for providers to monitor.
 If there is to be support from the data source, then the source would assign a non-anonymous user for the AMQP traffic, and the client would ensure logging was working, enabling the provider to monitor and alert when problems arise.